(this is a site)

 (Please mention in the check for which cause you donate).

-One of the largest of 20 regional food banks in Oregon, Marion-Polk Food Share collects and distributes more than 8 million pounds of emergency food annually, providing food and support to a network of more than 100 hunger-relief partner programs offering emergency food boxes and hot meals to local people in need of food assistance.
-Marion-Polk Food Share also works to address the root causes of food and nutrition insecurity and poverty through initiatives that strive to educate, train and build self-sufficiency among low-income residents and youth, with a goal of reducing reliance upon emergency food, and improving community health.
+One of the largest of 20 regional food banks in Oregon, the Food Share provides food and support to a network of more than 100 hunger-relief partner programs.
+This network of food pantries, meal sites and produce distribution sites supplies more than 7 million meals annually to food insecure neighbors.
+The Food Share also addresses the root causes of food and nutrition insecurity and poverty through initiatives that strive to educate, train and build self-sufficiency among low-income residents and youth, with a goal of reducing reliance upon emergency food, and improving community health.
 Self-sufficiency programs include Community Gardens, Nutrition Education, Workforce Development, Youth Farm and Community Food System Projects.
-These programs help individuals to gain skills and work experience, practice leadership, learn sustainable gardening and farm management practices and receive nutrition education while growing food for themselves and the emergency supply, engaging with community volunteers and being empowered to tackle food insecurity in community-specific ways.
+These programs engage community volunteers and help individuals gain skills and work experience, practice leadership, learn sustainable gardening and farm management practices, and make better food choices.

 Our involvement: The Marty Tomberg Charitable Fund has financially supported this organization.

 Farm and Garden Program

 Farm and Garden programs are central to the Food Share’s long-term efforts to increase fresh food access and improve quality of life among low-income residents.
 The Food Share supports the state’s largest community garden network.
 More than 58 community gardens receive seeds, starts, compost, tools, infrastructure support and training in order to thrive.

 The Garden Connection Initiative aims to encourage emergency food pantry guests to consider community vegetable gardening where friends are made and food is grown and shared.
 To support their efforts, free Seed to Supper basic gardening classes are offered to provide training to successfully grow food on a limited budget.